nacis/atlasofdesign.org/_posts/2018-11-16-volume-4-released.md

 </tr>
 </table>
 <br><br>
-The Atlas was very well received by the NACIS community.
 We enjoyed talking with people about the book, and were thrilled to meet many of the cartographers featured in the atlas.
 To see their delight when they thumbed through the Atlas and found their maps and essays was a great reward.
 Many of the atlas finalists presented on their work and methods at the conference as well.
 <br> <br>
 <table>
 <tr>